play-with-go/play-with-go/_posts/2018-10-19-go-fundamentals_go119_en.markdown

 guide: 2018-10-19-go-fundamentals
 lang: en
 layout: post
+redirect_from:
+- /go-fundamentals_go115_en/
 title: Go fundamentals
 ---

 _This guide is based on the official ["Create a module"](https://golang.org/doc/tutorial/create-module) tutorial._

 This guide introduces a few fundamental features of the Go language.
-If you're just getting started with Go, be sure to take a look at the ["Get Started with Go" guide](/get-started-with-go_go115_en/), which introduces the go command, Go modules, and very simple Go code.
+If you're just getting started with Go, be sure to take a look at the ["Get Started with Go" guide](/get-started-with-go_go119_en/), which introduces the go command, Go modules, and very simple Go code.

 In this guide you'll create two modules.
 The first is a library which is intended to be imported by other libraries